garth-c/r_exploratory_classification_modeling/README.md

                     y = cust_churn$paymentmethod)
 ```

 The Cramer's V metric = 0.2667.
 Since Cramer's V measures association between 0 and 1 (similar to a correlation coefficient), this result is not large enough to be concerned with.
 All of the potential categorical to categorical associations in this data set were tested and only a few were found to be somewhat strong.
-I will wait to complete the EDA portion before removing highly associated predictor variables.
+I will wait to complete the EDA part of this project before determining if removing highly associated predictor variables is appropriate for this project.

 Below is a interpretation chart for Cramer's V metrics to add the needed context:

 <img width="866" alt="image" src="https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/ecb0b76e-2370-4379-9449-099d3b0004f1">

 The advantage of using Cramer's V for this is it adjusts the Chi-Square results for the sample size and then scales the output to an easily interpretable value between zero and one.
-Thus, it measures the effect size for Chi-Square results.
+Overall, it is an excellent measurement tool of the effect size for Chi-Square results.

 The next task is to explore the potential numeric to categorical associations for potential multicolinearity.
-For this demo, I selected a few notional variables that I thought would be good examples of highly correlated variables in this grouping.
+The idea with this method is that if the mean ranks for the numeric variables are statistically significantly different between the groups (categorical variables) then the correlation between the variables is strong and should be considered for potential removal due to multicolinearity concerns.
+Note that categorical data does not 100% meet the underlying data assumption for a Kruskal test, but I am considering this to be an acceptable'off-label' usage for this test.
+As an example, I selected a few notional variables that I thought would be good examples of highly correlated variables in this area.
 One such example is shown below.

 ```
 #boxplot to visualize the relationship by group